lmjohns3/theanets/docs/creating.rst

   - the first (0) axis for versions through 0.6, or
   - the second (1) axis for versions 0.7 and up.

-In addition to the three vanilla model types described above, recurrent networks also allow for the possibility of *predicting future outputs*.
-This task is handled by :class:`prediction <theanets.recurrent.Predictor>` networks.

 .. warning::

    Starting with release 0.7.0 of ``theanets``, recurrent models will change the